 Drive sales on autopilot with ecommerce-focused featuresSee Features

 Black Friday as a single-day holiday is long gone.
 Year after year, it has expanded to Grey November and in many cases it lasts a month or even longer.
 Its size and popularity means that it’s essential for you to give it appropriate consideration.

 Consider kicking off on the second half of October weekends

 When Amazon’s Prime Day begins, people start to feel the holiday vibes.
 The dates change every year and have occurred anywhere between late June and early October.

-Keep an eye for when Amazon Prime Day kicks off and consider it as the unofficial start of the holiday shopping season—especially if it’s leaning towards October.
+Keep an eye out for when Amazon Prime Day kicks off and consider it as the unofficial start of the holiday shopping season—especially if it’s leaning towards October.
 Pick the following weekends to introduce upcoming holiday deals and consider launching some early-access campaigns.